Jason Thompson: CTE Liaison for Science

 The Faculty of Science offers several teaching and learning resources to faculty and students through the Centre for Teaching Excellence Science Faculty Liaison, Jason Thompson.

-Some topics of discussion include:
+Some topics we could discuss include:

 - course design / redesign,

-- remote teaching & learning considerations
+- blended learning & teaching considerations

 - getting set-up on LEARN,

-- individual and group training sessions, and
+- individual and group training sessions,

 - or just for a virtual coffee chat.